 Do not let the grill grates completely cool down.
-Start the cleaning when the cast-iron grill grates are still warm to the touch by brushing it or scraping the food off of it.
+Start the cleaning when the cast-iron grill grates are still warm to the touch by brushing it or scraping the food particles off it.

-So after you have brushed the cast-iron grill grates and let them dry, get a clean towel and then pour some vegetable oil on it and rub the grates with a thin layer of the vegetable oil.
+So after you have brushed the cast-iron grill grates and let them dry, get a clean towel, pour some peanut oil, vegetable oil, or olive oil and rub the grates with a thin coat of vegetable oil.

 Removing Rust From Cast-iron Grill Grates